 Love the brutal simplicity of this poster for 'Battle of Britain' 1969

 In September 1965 producer Harry Saltzman contacted former RAF Bomber Command Group Capatin Hamish Mahaddie to help find the period aircraft required for the epic feature.
 109 Spitfires were sourced in the UK, although only 12 could be made flyable.

 After filming began, the English weather proved too unreliable and production was moved to Spain and Malta to achieve the clear blue skies of late summer 1940.

 A North American B-25 Mitchell bomber was the primary camera platform used for the aerial sequences.
 Cameras were fixed in the nose, tail and waist gun positions with an additional camera mounted on an arm in the aircraft’s bomb bay and suspended below the aircraft to provide 360 degree shots.
 The top gun turret was replaced with a clear dome for the aerial director, who would co-ordinate the combatants by radio.
 The huge B-25 was painted garishly to make it easier for pilots to line up shots and determine its movements and was dubbed the Psychedelic Monster.

 A pair of two-seat trainer Spitfires were also used as camera platforms to achieve realistic aerial footage inside the battle scenes.

 Photoset with 2 notes

 Photo with 1 note

-Flight Lieutenant Eric Stanley Lock, DSO, DFC, Second World War British Royal Air Force fighter pilot in the cockpit of his Spitfire.
+Flight Lieutenant Eric Stanley Lock, DSO, DFC, Royal Air Force fighter pilot in the cockpit of his Spitfire.
 The 26 swastika emblems denote his aerial victories.